camillefrayssinhes/thepandassurfers.github.io/index.md

 ### … but is this that simple?

 So far, we have been able to demonstrate that taking into account the media coverage, the sentiments expressed in the quotes, and the notoriety of the speakers, there exists a positive correlation between the stock market and the daily number of quotes related to Apple.
 Nevertheless, if one looks at the big picture, the correlations are not significantly high enough, and we won't be able with our model to accurately predict the stock market.
-Unfortunately it's not this way that the pandas will get rich!
+Unfortunately it's not this way that we will get rich!

 To end this data story, the Panda Riders wish you a Happy Christmas Holidays and a Happy New Year 2022!
 And don't forget that "An AAPL a day keeps the pandas away!"